Laura05010/Laura05010/README.md

 - 😄 Pronouns: She/Her
-- 🔭 I’m currently working on:  My personal website, and a really fun side project!!!!
+- 🔭 I’m currently working on:  My personal website, and getting back into my passion project!
 - 🌱 I’m currently learning: Java
-- 💬 I’m looking to collaborate on any fun projects!!
+- 💡 I’m looking to collaborate on any fun projects!!
+- 💬 I speak Spanish, French and Italian

 ## Connect with me: